What’s the difference between Tria 4X hair removal laser & Philips Lumea Prestige?

 This depends on the individual.
-But based on the user feedback it’s fair to say there’re more reports of pain with the Tria 4X laser.
+But based on the user feedback it’s fair to say there are more reports of pain with the Tria 4X laser.

-Less than 2% of the online reviewers say the Prestige is painful.
+Very few online reviewers say the Prestige is painful.
 Most that do have darker skin tones.
-A few more say there’s ‘a bit of pain’.
-Others describe this as an uncomfortable tinging sensation that’s much more bearable than waxing or epilating.
+Those that mention sensation describe it as an uncomfortable tinging sensation that’s much more bearable than waxing or epilating.
 Many more say it’s pain-free.

 For the Tria 4X, it’s notably different.
-Pain varies but is a hot topic in the online feedback.
+For a start, Tria call the intensity settings “comfort levels”.
+Uhoh.
+A notable number of negative, neutral and positive reviewers say it hurts.
+The pain varies but it’s a hot topic in the online feedback.

-All levels are safe for light to medium skin tones.
-The laser targets the dark hair follicle, with the higher intensities causing more heat and thus damage.
+Just like the Prestige, the Tria laser targets melanin in the dark hair follicle.
+But the Tria’s higher intensities create much more heat and thus damage.
 It’s this increased heat which means it can hurt.

-Almost 16% of all the user reviews say it hurts much more than advertised.
-Negative, neutral and positive reviews mention it’s painful.
-Some even use Tria’s SmoothStart Calming Gel, or the cheaper alternatives ice or lidocaine gel to numb their skin.
+Some reviewers use Tria’s SmoothStart Calming Gel, or the cheaper alternatives ice or lidocaine gel to numb their skin.
 Overall, the pain-factor feedback is a much bigger percentage compared to the Prestige and other home IPL reviews.

 Unfortunately, there’s no way to know if you’ll feel pain.
 But be aware it’s possible and weigh this up in your decision.

-Which is best for legs and large areas?
+Which is best for legs & large areas?

 The modes and speed of the Tria 4X laser and the Lumea Prestige IPL are very different.
-Therefore read this section if you want to be fuzz-free all over your body.
+Therefore, this section is a must-read if you want to be fuzz-free all over your body.

-- The Tria 4X is painfully slow and difficult to cover large areas.
-And it demands high levels of concentration and precision.
+❌ The Tria 4X is painfully slow and difficult to cover large areas.
+Each zap covers 5mm, it needs several charges and demands high levels of concentration and precision.
 It’s not suited to large body areas.

-The Tria 4X covers a tiny 5 mm area each pulse.
-Because it’s such a small movement, you need to have a close-up view of the treatment area.
+The Tria 4X covers a tiny 5mm area each pulse.
+Because it’s such a small movement, you must have a close-up view of the treatment area.
 Therefore, you’ll need a helpful assistant for backs of legs and knees.

 And the battery is limited to 30 mins of use (or 500 to 600 zaps).
-A full leg needs 2 to 4 charging cycles.
+One full leg needs 2 to 4 charging cycles so could take a total of 10 hours including charging time!
 This means you need a way to track or mark off where you’ve zapped.
 Then wait 2 hours for it to charge and pick up where you left off.

 It’s easy to treat your face and underarms by yourself.
 A very thorough bikini line requires some bending and twisting, or a friendly assistant.
 And you can treat your face and a couple of small areas with one charge e.g. your upper lip, chin, jawline and a pair of underarms or both sides of the bikini line.